DOI-ONRR/doi-extractives-data/CONTRIBUTING.md

 ## Welcome

-We’re glad you’re thinking about contributing to an 18F open source project!
+We’re glad you’re thinking about contributing to this open source project!
 If you’re unsure about anything, ask us — or submit the issue or pull request anyway.
 The worst that can happen is that we’ll politely ask you to change something.

-We love all friendly contributions, and we welcome your ideas about how to make USEITI’s online presence more user friendly, accessible, and elegant.
+We welcome all friendly contributions, and we welcome your ideas about how to make our online presence more user friendly, accessible, and elegant.

-To ensure a welcoming environment for our projects, our staff follows the [18F Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md); contributors should do the same.
-Please also check out the [18F Open Source Policy](https://github.com/18f/open-source-policy).

 * [Running and testing the site with Docker](#running-and-testing-the-site-with-Docker)
     - [Troubleshooting](#troubleshooting)